Impact of GST on Imports and Exports in India

-The new goods and services tax (GST), launched on July 1, 2017, will change the way of doing business in India.
-It is likely to have a significant impact on the international trade of goods through changes in the structure of import and export taxation, and the withdrawal of various indirect taxes and exemptions.
+Introduced on July 1, 2017, the indirect tax has had a significant impact on the international trade of goods as it brought about changes in the structure of import and export taxation and withdrew various indirect taxes and exemptions.

-In the previous tax system, the imports of goods were subject to import duties such as custom duty, countervailing duty (equivalent to excise duty), and special additional duty (equivalent to value added tax), and the import of services was subject to service tax.
+In the pre-GST regime, the imports of goods and services were subject to multiple state and federal levies such as customs duty, countervailing duty (equivalent to excise duty), and special additional duty (equivalent to value added tax).
+The single integrated goods and services tax (IGST) under the GST has replaced all these taxes.

 Imports under GST are treated as inter-state supply.
-Since GST is a destination-based tax, IGST will be levied in the state where the imported goods are consumed and imported services are received.
+Since GST is a destination-based tax, Integrated Goods and Services Tax (IGST) is levied in the state where the imported goods are consumed and imported services are received.

 IGST can be paid using input tax credit of central goods and services tax (CGST), state goods and services tax (SGST), and IGST.
-Input tax credit is the credit that dealers can avail for taxes paid on their purchases, at the time of paying final tax on their sales.
+The input tax credit is the credit that dealers can avail for taxes paid on their purchases, at the time of paying final tax on their sales.

-In case of CGST and SGST, no cross utilization of input tax credit is allowed.
-That means, input tax credit of CGST can only be utilized for CGST and IGST, and input tax credit of SGST can only be utilized to pay for SGST and IGST.
+In the case of CGST and SGST, no cross utilization of input tax credit is allowed.
+This means that input tax credit of CGST can only be utilized for CGST and IGST, and an input tax credit of SGST can only be utilized to pay for SGST and IGST.

 Under GST, the import of service is taxable if –